Shopify/mruby-engine/README.md

 # MRubyEngine

 MRuby engine is a sandboxed scripting engine.
-It wrap [mruby](https://mruby.org/) into a gem that can be included in any Ruby application.
+It wraps [mruby](https://mruby.org/) into a gem that can be included in any Ruby application.

 ## Getting Started